-In 2017 we are opening our garden on the National Open Garden Scheme to raise money for care charities – the more people who come on the days the more we raise!
+In 2018 we are opening our garden again for the National Garden Scheme (NGS) to raise money for care charities – the more people who come on the days the more we raise!

 It’s a £3.50 charitable donation (every penny to charity), you can read more and find directions on the NGS Open Gardens website.